 The left-hand menu contains the most useful parts of the page.

 The three items you should know about for producing and editing content are Posts, Pages, and Comments.
-You can read more about them here.
+Learn more about creating and editing content on your site.

 The most important items for customizing your site’s appearance can be found under Appearance and Settings.
-Read more about these items here.
+Learn more about adjusting your site's appearance.

 Plugins allow you to add extra features to your site.
 Read about available plugins and how to use them in our plugins guide.